wboeke/term-synth/README.md

 the pitchbend wheel invokes a tremolo at 8 or 4 Hz.
 Clicking button `record` enables recording to a file named out.wav.

-The second instrument is more or less an organ, the amplitude of harmonics can be choosen arbitrarily.
+The second instrument is a kind of **organ**.
+The amplitude of harmonics can be choosen arbitrarily.
 Clicking with the right mouse button on a grey-colored harmonic will turn it to black, indicating that the harmonic is to be created 2 times, at slightly different frequency.
 Then rich-sounding tones will originate.